-At the Law Offices of George M. Sanders, P.C. our same sex child custody lawyers understand how difficult divorce is for parents who want nothing but the best for their children.
-We have in-depth knowledge on the laws that affect your right to have a meaningful, healthy parent-child relationship, and we will go the distance to protect your interests.
+At the Law Offices of George M. Sanders, P.C. our same-sex child custody lawyers understand how difficult divorce is for parents who want nothing but the best for their children.
+We have in-depth knowledge of the laws that affect your right to have a meaningful, healthy parent-child relationship, and we will go the distance to protect your interests.

 Instead of custody and visitation Illinois divorce law now uses the terms “allocation of parental responsibilities” and “parenting time” to refer to the various issues involved with raising a child.
 The statute includes provisions regarding:

 For more information on same-sex divorce and child custody and how our firm can help with divorce proceedings, please contact the Law Offices of George M. Sanders, P.C. to set up a consultation.

 Note: Your review may be shared publicly.